learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 Array of Array
 ...of Array
 ...of Hashes
-...with keys `:name` and `:pieces` where :name points to a `String` and :pieces points to an Integer count of pieces
+...with keys `:name` and `:pieces` where
+......:name points to a `String`
+......:pieces points to an Integer count of pieces
 ```

 We're giving you the answer so that you can think about how this might work for
 yourself.
 Draw it out on paper and see if you can think how our explanation
 will work.
 Teach your friend, your cat, or your imaginary friend Hogarth how ***you***
-think things work and then read the explanation below.
+think things work **and then** read the explanation below.
+Don't lose this chance
+to train your brain!

 ### Explaining the Vending Machine